DayMoniakk/VtubeLighting/README.md

 So what a programmer does when the tools he wants aren't available ?
 He simply creates the tools by himself and that's exaclty what I did !
 And I want everyone to enjoy it too, Vtubing is like a big family, we have to help us each others ♡

+#### Why do I have a warning when opening the app ?

+It's because of **Windows Smart Screen**, basically it just tells you that the software is coming from an unknow source.
+To verify executables developers have to sign their applications, this is a costly procedure and I don't want to get through this hassle.
+There's no virus involved here, but if you don't trust my executable it's totally fair, just don't use VtubeLighting or compile your own executable from the project file.

 #### Is there a Linux or Mac version ?

 Sadly no, I don't have a Linux and Mac operating system and I refuse to give you something that I can't test myself.